 Highways host clear instructions, ease of joining, and a smooth, fast ride.
 Highways are easy to find.
 You can even set your GPS into highway mode, making sure your journey is always one of convenience.
 As fast-paced people, we love our highways!

 When I was younger and had never heard of a GPS, I’d have an idea of the general location of the concert hall or ballpark I intended to visit.
 I never worried about the exact directions because I knew I could follow the crowd into the parking lot, or to the ticket desk.
 Easy, peasy.
-I trusted all those people wanted to go where I wanted to go.
+I trusted all those people pulling up wanted to go where I wanted to go.

 But paths.
 Paths are rarely traveled.
 Paths are more trails that tend to lead to places we aren’t sure we want to go.
 Unless it’s a state-park hiking trail, there are generally no rest stop signs or mileage markers letting you know how close you are to your destination.
 Paths are generally pot-holed, snaky, host unpredictable twists, and require well-working shock absorbers in order to travel.
 And paths, as a rule, don’t host overhead lighting for night travel.
 No wonder the number of folks traversing pathways are scarce.